In these lessons, I show you how to come up with your own guitar riffs, licks, and solos.

 As explained in those lessons, your riffs, licks, and solos don’t need to be complex and fast to be of good quality.

-In these exercises, we’ll be using techniques such as fast legato runs, string skipping, position shifting as well as string bends that go beyond the more common upward bend.
+In these exercises, we’ll be using techniques such as fast legato runs, string skipping, position shifting, as well as string bends that go beyond the more common upward bend.

-Advanced guitar exercise 1: Fast legato runs
+Exercise 1: Fast legato runs

-In this exercise you’re given a scale sequence over the scale of A minor natural, using a three-note per string pattern.
+In this exercise, you’re given a scale sequence over the scale of A minor natural, using a three-note per string pattern.

 Descending, you should pick the first note of each triplet and hammer on the other two notes.
-Ascending you should do the same, but use pull-offs instead.
+Ascending, you should do the same, but use pull-offs instead.

 Note: While the guitar exercises in this lesson should be played at the given tempo, most of the exercises in today’s lesson, can be played at a faster speed than that given in the exercise.
-Though building speed on the guitar is just one component of great guitar playing, it is important for advancing guitarists to start building their speed, both as an expressive tool, as well as to impress others.
+Though building speed on the guitar is just one component of great guitar playing, it is important for advancing guitarists to start building their speed, both as an expressive tool, and to impress others.

 However, if used correctly and the other elements of great guitar playing are in place, the ability to play fast on the guitar actually proves that your skills are above those of an average guitar player.

-Advanced guitar exercise 2: Wide intervals/string skipping.
+Exercise 2: Wide intervals/string skipping.